ChainSwordCS/CHokiMod/README.md

-﻿# CHmod
+﻿# ChirunoMod

 A continuation of HzMod, built for Chokistream.

 A utility background process for the Nintendo 3DS, purpose-built for screen-streaming over WiFi.
-Name is subject to change

-`CHmod` is licensed under the `GNU GPLv3` license.
+`ChirunoMod` is licensed under the `GNU GPLv3` license.
 See the [License](#license) section of this file for details, and see the file `LICENSE` for more details including the full terms of the license.

 ## Current features
-* screen streaming from 3DS using HorizonScreen
+* screen streaming from 3DS to PC using the Chokistream client
 * VRAM corruptor (hold `ZL`+`ZR`)

 ## Getting started

 Please note, the PC HorizonScreen application in this repository is old and obsolete.
-We recommend using [ChokiStream](https://github.com/Eiim/Chokistream), but it may also work with Snickerstream and/or other old versions of HorizonScreen.
+We recommend using [ChokiStream](https://github.com/Eiim/Chokistream), but it may also work with Snickerstream and/or other old versions of HorizonScreen (but most likely will not work, unfortunately).

 > //TODO the rest of the readme

 ## Credits
-- ### CHmod Credits
+- ### ChirunoMod Credits
   - ChainSwordCS - C++ and C programming, code comments
   - savvychipmunk57 - C++ and C programming, code comments, assistance with C++/C logic and syntax.
   - bol0gna - c++ and C programming, code comments, assistance with C++/C logic and syntax.